 Training employees helps them become more efficient, effective, and productive.
 Professional development training can also lead to career growth and higher job satisfaction, which leads to better employee engagement.

-Offer in-house training or tuition reimbursement for continuing education programs relevant to their job description and industry trends.
+Offer employee cross-training or tuition reimbursement for talent development programs relevant to their job description and industry trends.

 Here’s how Lindsey Hight, HR Professional at Sporting Smiles, implemented the professional training program in her workplace,